mixu/npm_lazy/readme.md

 - Lazy caching: When a package is requested the first time, it is cached locally.
 No explicit need to manage packages or replication.
 - Metadata is expired periodically (default: 1 hour) so that the latest versions of packages are fetched.

+## Nex in version 1.5.x

+Added support for using a http proxy (note: not a [Socks5](http://en.wikipedia.org/wiki/SOCKS) proxy).
+This can be configured either via the config file or via the `http_proxy` environment variable, see the config at the end for an example.
+Thanks @migounette!
+As I am not using a proxy myself, please report any issues via GH (pull requests welcome!).

 ## New in version 1.4.x

 Bug fixes and improvements: